 Parent / Teacher Consultation Meetings: These take place before the October and February half term.
 During these meetings we present parents with a brief written report on the progress and attainment your child has made since the start of the academic year, their end of year target and ways you can support your child to achieve this.
 We also take this opportunity to discuss your child’s talents, interests and social and emotional wellbeing whilst at school.

 Additional contact with your child's Class Teacher: If at any point we identify that your child is not progressing as well as their peers, we may want to offer extra support be that through a booster club or afternoon intervention lessons.
 If this is the case the Class Teacher or Deputy Headteacher (Miss Taunton) will contact you to invite you to a meeting so that you are involved in the process of support.

 End of Year Report: A detailed end of year report is sent home in July.

 Language of Assessment.
-We understand that education jargon can sometimes be confusing and therefore we hope you will find our 'Assessment, a guide for parents' useful.
-When discussing assessment with parents we will use the following terminology:
+We understand that education jargon can sometimes be confusing, when discussing assessment with parents we will use the following terminology:

 Progress - is measured from the start to the end of the academic year and from the end of a Key Stage (Key Stage 1, end of year 2) to the end of the next Key Stage (Key Stage 2, end of year 6).